Real Estate Lingo Decoded

 Insurance: protection against a specific loss, such as fire, wind damage or others over a period of time that is secured by the payment of a regularly scheduled premium.

 Joint Tenancy: when two or more owners share equal ownership and rights to the property.
 If a joint owner dies, his or her share of the property passes to the other owners, without probate.
-In joint tenancy, ownership of the property cannot be willed to someone who is not a joint owner.

 Judgment: a legal decision; when requiring debt repayment, a judgment may include a property lien that secures the creditor's claim by providing a collateral source.